 Frequently Asked Questions

 Put simply, carbon steel is steel in which the main alloy is carbon.
 Stainless steel has added chromium, which makes the steel impervious to corrosion and rust.
 Unfortunately, this comes at a cost to the strength of the steel, the edge retention and the sharpness of the edge.
-Carbon Steel knives - when properly maintained - are far stronger, sharper and easier to sharpen than stainless steel.
+Carbon Steel knives, when properly maintained, are sharper and easier to sharpen than stainless steel.

 It’s very important with carbon steel to treat the blade with the respect it deserves.
 Don’t allow it to sit with food particles on the surface and never leave it damp.
-Carbon Steel can stain and is prone to rust if left damp.
-After using your knife to chop acidic foods like tomatoes or lemons, it is advisable to wipe the knife to prevent rusting.
-After use, wash it up immediately, never leave to soak in water and dry thoroughly before giving it a wipe down with some oil to protect the surface.
-Carbon Steel will gain a patina with use.
+Carbon steel can stain and is prone to rust if left damp.
+After use, wash it up immediately, and never leave it to soak in water.
+Dry thoroughly before giving it a wipe down with some oil to protect the surface.
+The blade can be treated with oil every time it is washed, or more infrequently – just keep an eye on the condition of the blade and watch for rust.
+Carbon steel will gain a patina with use.
 Like good leather boots, your knife will adapt to your use of it and become more and more your own.
 In return for your care and attention, you will get a fantastically sharp knife which performs above and beyond what you’re used to and expecting.

-To keep your knife in peak performance and maximise its lifespan it's best to sharpen it using Japanese whetstones.
-Regular maintenance using a 1000 grit stone followed by a 6000 grit polishing stone, like the Kai Whetstone is the preferred method as it is not only fast but should remove minimum material leaving a mirror-like razor's edge.
-Stones must be kept flat to ensure they work the blade edge evenly so a flattening stone is a worthwhile investment.
-Honing steels can be used for sharpening but they are far coarser than the stones suggested and don't cleanly remove the fatigued metal on the edge, reducing the edge retention and overall sharpness of your knives.
-The angle of the blade is 15 degrees.
+To keep your knife in peak performance and maximise its lifespan, it's best to sharpen it using Japanese whetstones or the 15° side of a HORL rolling sharpener.
+Honing steels can be used for sharpening but they are far coarser than the stones suggested, and don't cleanly remove the fatigued metal on the edge.
+This reduces the edge retention and overall sharpness of your knives.

 How do I clean my Blenheim Forge knives?

-Blenheim Forge knives are strictly hand wash only.
-Carbon Steel can rust if left damp, and if put in the dishwasher, the salts and detergents in your dishwasher can corrode the steel.
+Blenheim Forge knives are strictly hand-wash only.
+Carbon steel can rust if left damp, and if put in the dishwasher, the salts and detergents in your dishwasher will corrode the steel.
 We would suggest wiping your knife down immediately following use and drying the knife thoroughly, before applying a small amount of oil to the exposed carbon steel to keep it from rusting in storage.
+(You can do this after each wash or more infrequently, based on how the blade's edge looks.)
 Never leave your knife soaking in water as it will rust.

 How strong are Blenheim Forge knives?

 As mentioned above, Blenheim Forge knives feature a core of Japanese Super Blue Carbon Steel - this is considered the strongest available alloy for use in the creation of kitchen knives.
 On the Rockwell Hardness Scale, Blenheim Forge knives fall at 62-64.
 This is towards the higher end of the spectrum.
 If you make your steel too hard, you risk it becoming brittle and breaking.
 This is where Blenheim Forge come into their own - by cladding their carbon steel core in stainless steel, the steel is protected against damage to the body of the knife as the carbon steel is clad in softer, less brittle stainless steel which will absorb any impacts.
-However, if you were to drop your knife sharp edge down you do risk damaging the carbon steel edge.
+However, if you were to drop your knife sharp edge down, or use it to cut through bones, frozen food, or hard vegetable seeds, you do risk chipping the carbon steel edge.

 How should I store my Blenheim Forge knives?

 Never store the knife in a drawer without any protection over the blade as this could result in the blade edge getting damaged when knocked against other utensils/knives.
-We would suggest using a blade guard, like our Nosh or Wusthof blade guards.
-You could also consider a magnetic knife rack to keep your knife safe.
+We would suggest using blade guards if storing in a drawer, or a magnetic knife rack.

 What should I do if my carbon-steel knife collects rust?

-The knife should not rust unless it has been left soaking in water or used to cut lemons/tomatoes or any acidic food and not wiped down.
+The knife should not rust unless it has been left soaking in water or used to cut lemons/tomatoes or any acidic food and not thoroughly cleaned afterwards.
 To remove the rust, simply rub the knife with a scouring pad to remove it and then lightly oil with any vegetable oil.
 You should try to avoid this happening, as repeated exposure to rust can cause pitting and damage in the long run.